Interactive Groupwise Comparison for Reinforcement Learning from Human Feedback: Background and Related Work

-When formulating an MDP for a real-world application, designing the reward is perhaps the most decisive \cite{silver2021reward} but, at the same time, most challenging part~\cite{mahadevan1996average,gupta2024behavior}.
-There is empirical evidence demonstrating the effectiveness of incorporating human preferences into RL to enhance robotics~\cite{abramson2022improving, hwang2024promptable} and to fine-tune Large Language Models (LLMs)~\cite{ziegler2019fine, ouyang2022training}.
-Learning from user preferences shows more efficiency in asking users to compare state-action trajectories based on their preferences~\cite{wirth2017survey, akrour2012april, furnkranz2012preference}, rather than learning from user demonstrations ~\cite{ng2000algorithms, abbeel2004apprenticeship}.
-Research in the field of RL has looked at various methods of incorporating human feedback, such as scale ratings, rankings, or clusterings~\cite{akrour2011preference, pilarski2011online, akrour2012april, daniel2015active, el2016score, zintgraf2018ordered}.
-Other studies have explored using preferences rather than absolute rewards for reinforcement learning~\cite{furnkranz2012preference, akrour2014programming}.
+In formulating an MDP for a real-world application, designing the reward is perhaps the most decisive \cite{silver2021reward} but, at the same time, most challenging element~\cite{mahadevan1996average,gupta2024behavior}.
+Empirical evidence demonstrates the effectiveness of incorporating human preferences into RL to enhance robotics~\cite{abramson2022improving, hwang2024promptable} and to tune large language models (LLMs)~\cite{ziegler2019fine, ouyang2022training}.
+Learning from user priorities exhibits greater efficiency when users compare state--action trajectories by expressing their preferences~\cite{wirth2017survey, akrour2012april, furnkranz2012preference}, relative to when from users demonstrate their desires~\cite{ng2000algorithms, abbeel2004apprenticeship}.
+Research in the RL field has homed in on various methods of incorporating human feedback, with rankings, ratings scales, clustering, decomposition, and so forth~\cite{akrour2011preference, pilarski2011online, akrour2012april, daniel2015active, el2016score, zintgraf2018ordered,shi2025dxhf}.

-Christiano and colleagues studied how to elicit human preference from pairwise comparisons of trajectory segments~\cite{Christiano2017DeepRL}.
-This process of reward modeling from human feedback involves learning a user's preferences among a set of options by collecting feedback from the user.
-Users are asked to indicate their preferences using relative feedback, such as stating \emph{``I prefer A over B.''} This preference elicitation is often based on pairwise comparison, where a user query is defined as $q = \{ ({\tau_i}, {\tau_j}; \operatorname{o}) \}$, with $\operatorname{o} = \{\prec, \succ, \sim \}$ indicating the preference relationship between the 2 trajectories.
-The preference order is commonly defined based on the estimated expected return $\hat{R}$ for the trajectories $\tau_i$ and $\tau_j$. \allchanged The following equation describes how the user will decide the preference order based on the expected return they implicitly give each trajectory and the level of noise:
+Meanwhile, other research has explored using preferences rather than absolute rewards for reinforcement learning~\cite{furnkranz2012preference, akrour2014programming}.
+Christiano and colleagues studied how to elicit human preferences from pairwise comparisons of trajectory segments~\cite{Christiano2017DeepRL}.
+This process of reward-modeling from human feedback involves learning a user's preferences from among several options by collecting feedback from that user.
+Users are asked to indicate their preferences via relative feedback, such as ``I prefer A over B.'' Often, the preference elicitation is based on pairwise comparison, where a user query is defined as $q = \{ ({\tau_i}, {\tau_j}; \operatorname{o}) \}$, with $\operatorname{o} = \{\prec, \succ, \sim \}$ indicating the preference relation between the two trajectories.
+The preference order is commonly defined on the basis of estimated expected return $\hat{R}$ for the trajectories $\tau_i$ and $\tau_j$. \allchanged The following equation captures how the user decides on the preference order in light of the expected return implicitly given for each trajectory and the level of noise:

 \allsame